markd87/markd87.github.io/_posts/2020-04-02-order-of-magnitude-rule.markdown

 in the current market, where the interpretation of the measure order of magnitude depends on the context, the return from investment of time and resources to enter the market will not be worth it.

+Famous examples of OOM improvement include companies such as Google providing more than an OOM in search, Apple with mobile music players and mobile phones, Microsoft with personal computers and the Windows operating system, all led to a practical monopoly in their separate markets.
+An example of a market in which there hasn't been an OOM improvement in a while is that of transistor (semiconducting devices used in CPUs and other electronic circuits) made of Silicon.
+Although other semiconducting materials have been shown to provide improvement, this wasn't substantial in both cost reduction and performance increase.
+Adding to that the prevalence and popularity of using Silicon resulted in its dominance.
+An in between case is that of EV vehicles.
+The monopoly of petrol powered cars and the long time it's been improved both vehicle wise and infrastructure wise, makes it significantly harder to make an OOM in the field, which is partly why EVs are still not a real competition to their petrol counterparts.

 There are three possibilities for the state of the market at the point of entry.

 1. The market is over populated with players and consumers are overloaded with